EllaScheltinga/Deep-Learning-Group-75/README.md

 ## Future research
   - Carrying on with the reproducing the AEGNN paper using N-Cars for object detection
   - Adding the asynchronous property to the event-based Graph Neural Network

+## Conclusion
+  The goal of this project was to reproduce the object recognition task with the N-Caltech-101 dataset using a Graph Neural Network as described in the AEGNN paper.
+The input here are event streams: these are thinned out, processed and converted to graphs where a neural network will then learn to connect the core markers for a specific classification.
+This method is especially interesting because of the smaller data quantities and computational power required compared to traditional images and associated neural networks.

+  Due to unclarity, errors in the original article and the code and limited computational resources, the original claim of 60% accuracy on the N-Caltech101 dataset was not reproducable.
+The highest accuracy of 53% was reached with 100 samples, 10 classes, 15 epochs and 8 batches and with high learning rate of 0.1%.
+For further implementation, it is recommended to secure computational power through cloud computing and further tune learning rate to prevent overfitting that we caught in epoch tuning.

+  The reproducibility using N-Cars was not succeful as the issue with assigning each event stream a label lead to the dataset not being able to be trained.
+We believe it should be possible, however due to a lack of time and resources we were not able to realise this.

 ## Contributions
   Mia Choi: Simplification, Implementation, experiment, blog post